 If you buy a book through DermNet NZ's Amazon Book Store, you will provide us with a small commission that supports the maintenance and development of our website.

 Please note that except where specifically noted, none of the books have been reviewed by our editorial staff so we can't guarantee their content is accurate or appropriate for your needs.

 We recommend the following books by DermNet NZ contributors.
 Click on the title of each book to view it on Amazon.

 Dermatology Made Easy was written by DermNet NZ's Chief Editor A/Prof Amanda Oakley and published by Scion in association with DermNet NZ Trust.
 The book, based on the most popular topics from our website, combines the focus of the ‘Made Easy’ book series with the authority and knowledge-base of DermNet NZ's unparalleled resources.
 Dermatology Made Easy is essential reading for family doctors, medical trainees, students and other healthcare professionals worldwide who need to diagnose dermatological conditions.
-The book is available from Amazon in paperback and E-Book formats from early 2017.
+The book is available from Amazon in paperback and E-Book formats from 15th May 2017.

 This paediatric dermatology guide was written by DermNet NZ's Chairman of the Board of Trustees, A/Prof Marius Rademaker, and by Chief Editor, A/Prof Amanda Oakley.
 The most common childhood skin disorders are outlined with simple definitions, clinical descriptions, important causes and aggravating factors.
 Straightforward diagnostic and treatment advice is also provided.
 A comprehensive range of full-colour illustrations supports the text.
 It was published in 2015.

 Written by DermNet NZ Trust's Treasurer, Dr Anthony Yung, in association with Dr Sara Edward, and published in 2011, Essential Dermatopathology is designed to assist pathology trainees, general pathologists, dermatology trainees, and dermatologists to understand the basics of dermatopathology.
 The layout closely mimics the systematic method by which pathology slides are reported.

 Edited by A/Prof Amanda Oakley in conjunction with Prof William James and Dr Shyam Verma, the Dermatology Specialty Review and Self-Assessment book was first published in 2017.
 It sits within the vast StatPearls Publishing Review Series.
 The text contains multiple-choice questions with explanations that are linked to additional online references.
 Many of the illustrations are derived from DermNet NZ.